Tina Gažovičová

 Tina Gažovičová (born 22 December 1986) is a Slovak politician.
-Since 2023 she has been a Member of the National Council of Slovakia.
+Since 2023 she has been a member of the National Council of Slovakia.

 Early life

 Gažovičová was born on 22 December 1986 in Bratislava.
 Her mother, Oľga Gyarfášová was a professor of sociology.
 She grew up partly in Bratislava and partly in Vienna.
 In 2008 she graduated in sociology at the Masaryk University.
-In 2014 she obtained a PhD in public policy at the at Comenius University.
+In 2014 she obtained a PhD in public policy at the Comenius University.

 Career

 Following graduation, Gažovičová worked as a researcher in various NGOs in Slovakia as well as in Berlin.
-In 2020 she joined the Ministry of the Education as an expert on inclusive education.
+In 2020 she joined the Ministry of Education as an expert on inclusive education.
 In the 2023 Slovak parliamentary election she won a seat in the National Council on the list of the Progressive Slovakia party.

 Personal life

 Gažovičová is married to Ondrej Gažovič, a former diplomat.
 They have two sons together.